5 Things SaaS Providers Worry About, So You Don’t Have To

-At SimScale, we have 2 full-time employees working round the clock to ensure the platform is secure.
+At SimScale, we have 2 full-time employees working round the clock to ensure our SaaS platform is secure.
 They are responsible for following security bulletins, applying security software updates, reviewing permissions, rotating access keys, etc. Another full-time employee regularly reviews the architecture of the platform to ensure that, even in the unlikely event of a breach, attackers would not get any useful data.

 2. Data Storage

 The most important asset of a company is its data, be it CAD models or simulation results.
 Ensuring this data is available for years to come is critical to the success of the company.
 Unfortunately, technology has yet to invent a reliable storage solution: 8% of the hard drives fail after 3 years and 3% will show latent data corruption .
 As a result, reliable storage implies a lot of effort: duplicate and back up the data, change hard drives, regularly scrub them, etc. No wonder that so many people resort to storing their data in the cloud: The standard is to push it to three geographically distinct locations, so it will outlive even the worst catastrophes.